 Designers, copywriters, web developers, and the like, tend to view the world through the lens of their expertise.
-Which means they don’t get up every morning thinking about math problems.
-In fact, there’s a good chance that some of them went into the marketing field precisely to avoid subject matter for which they were not predisposed to greatness . . . for example: science, engineering, or math.
+Which means they don’t get up every morning thinking about math.
+In fact, some of them probably went into this field to avoid STEM subjects in school because that’s not where their strengths lie.

 Does this mean they can’t effectively market your technology?
-Of course not.
-In fact, not having an intense technical background may make them better able to see things from an outsider’s point of view.
+Of course not!
+In fact, not having a technical background may help them see things from an outsider’s point of view.

-In many cases (including my own), they may have a keen interest in science and technology and may geek out over the chance to share that excitement with others.
-But it presents a steep learning curve, especially for someone with absolutely no experience marketing in a STEM-related industry.
+In many cases (like mine, for instance), they may have a keen interest in science and technology and find joy in sharing that excitement with others.
+But it presents a steep learning curve, especially for someone with no experience marketing in a STEM-related industry.